saintkepha/stormtower/README.md

 ### Snippet 1:

-Stormtower keeps polling each stormagent in specific interval of time.
+Stormtower extends Stormbolt class.
+Hence stormtower inherits all the API endpoints, class methods and variables available in base class stormbolt.

+    StormBolt = require 'stormbolt'

+    class StormTower extends StormBolt

+        # Constructor for stormtower class
+        constructor: (config) ->
+            super config

+### Snippet 2:

+Stormtower keeps monitoring each stormflash agents in specific interval of time.
+The output of the response is used, to generates md5 checksum of corresponding stormflash agent.
+Based on this md5 checksum Stormlight comes to know if packages got installed, uninstalled or updated in stormflash agent.

         @monitoring = true
         async.whilst(